 - Meet and Greet: Consultation with family, friends or other concerned parties to evaluate the intervention process and determine the most effective course of action.
 This is also a time for concerned parties to consider if the suggested intervention plan is a good fit for them

-- Intervention Planning Session: Establishes the nuts and bolts of the intervention process, identifies key aspects such as :
+- Intervention Planning Session: Establishes the nuts and bolts of the intervention process and identifies key aspects such as :

-- Who should / shouldn’t be present during the intervention
+- Who should or shouldn’t be present during the intervention

-- Treatment readiness evaluation and selection of alternative treatment plans i.e. plan B
+- Treatment readiness evaluation and selection of alternative treatment plans e.g. plan B

 - Pretreatment plan covering everything from transportation to managing withdrawal symptoms